El Paredón Guatemala Travel Guide: What It’s Really Like (Surf, Hostels & Nightlife)

 Driftwood Hostel

-• Mellow: Best overall balance
+• Mellow: best overall balance

-• Cocori: Slightly more polished, bigger feel
+• Cocori: more polished

 Best Places to Eat in El Paredón Guatemala